GeoMOER/geoAI/docs/units/_unit04/unit04-02-01_EX_prepare.md

 <!--more-->

 ## Breaking down the data set
-We will now split the data into three parts.
-To do this, we will again place the file paths to the images and their corresponding masks in a data.frame() and then use 80% of it for the training set, 10% to validate it, and 10% to test the results.
+We will now split the data into two parts.
+To do this, we will again place the file paths to the images and their corresponding masks in a data.frame() and then use 80% of it for the training set, 20% to validate it.
 ```r
 # list the files again
 files <- data.frame(